Part of the Advance America chain · locations

 • Same-day in-store cash disbursement in approximately 30 minutes with ID and proof of income

-• No hard credit pull required for most products — accessible to borrowers with poor or no credit history
+• no-hard-pull claim to verify required for most products — accessible to borrowers with poor or no credit history

 • Online same-day ACH deposit available for approvals submitted before 10:30 AM ET